The decoy realism engine.

 What we shipped

 The decoy realism engine generates a fresh, type-aware, shape-locked decoy per request.
 It runs in the hosted runtime (the Operate pillar), gated by your API key, rate-limited per tier, cost-capped at the platform level.
-It covers seventeen secret types out of the box and falls back to a freeform mode for anything outside the catalogue.
-Generation is LLM-driven across three provider families.
+It covers sixty-nine secret types out of the box: sixty-seven named credential shapes plus generic and freeform-secret as catch-alls for anything outside the named catalogue.
+Twenty-five of the named shapes have hard deterministic validators (Luhn for credit cards, mod-97 for IBANs, BIP39 checksum for wallet phrases, JWT structural, PEM tag, NHS Modulus 11 for UK NHS numbers, US SSN and UK NI structural rules, Bitcoin Base58Check, and E.164 phone format); the rest are shape-locked by template constraints (prefix, length, character set) without an external checksum.
+Generation is LLM-driven across multiple provider families.
 Validation is local, deterministic, and runs before the decoy ever leaves the server.

 That property is the whole point.
 We are not asking the LLM to be careful.
 We are asking the LLM to be plausible, and asking the validator to make sure plausibility does not collide with reality.